baxtersa/baxtersa.github.io/_posts/2017-03-08-custom-allocators.md

 `g_slice_allocator`.

-Long story short, `glib` memory slices can delegate `free`ing pointers to the system allocator, when those pointers were allocated by its own custom allocators.
+Long story short, `glib` memory slices can delegate `free`ing pointers to the system allocator, when those pointers were allocated by a custom allocator internal to `glib` itself.
 So that's pretty anticlimactic.
 Fortunately, you can run your binary with `G_SLICE=always-malloc` to always defer to the system allocator, guaranteeing you only `free` pointers that you `malloc` yourself.
+After a long time spent debugging my custom allocator, it turned out the allocator was fine all along, and my assumptions were incorrect.

 Summary
 ===